MorganeBeCode/node-cli/README.md

 # Node.JS: Holidates CLI

 - Author: Morgane Jansen
-- Version: 1.1.0
+- Version: 1.2.1
 - [Page NPM](https://www.npmjs.com/package/@morganebecode/holidates)

 ### Description

-A command line tool that takes a country name as parameter then return the national holidays for the current year.
+A command line tool that takes a country name and a year as parameters then return the national holidays for that year, or for the current year if no year was specified.

 ### Installation